bic

 There is an order-of-operations for how files are built, as follows:

-If you’re not careful, it’s possible you could overwrite an existing file e.g. pages/test.md and posts/999-test.md both map to /test.html. bic uses the Bash builtin noclobber e.g. set -o noclobber to help prevent these situations.
+If you’re not careful, it’s possible you could overwrite an existing file e.g. pages/test.md and posts/999-test.md both map to /test.html. bic uses the Bash builtin noclobber e.g. set -o noclobber along with --interactive for cp to protect against these scenarios.
 This can be disabled by setting BIC_OVERWRITE.
+You’ve been warned.

 Showcase